 So, you have decided to take your game to the indoor courts but you are still struggling to decide which indoor basketball will be the best choice for you.
 We completely understand how overwhelming it can be to choose a new product when there are literally hundreds to choose from.
 That’s the reason we created this review article – to help narrow down your choices to just the top five.

-To complement our own reviews, we have also decided to put together a short buyer’s guide to indoor basketballs, to help further increase your knowledge of the indoor ball, what makes it different to an outdoor ball and what you should be looking for when shopping around for one.
+To complement our own reviews, we have also decided to put together a short buyer’s guide to best indoor basketballs, to help further increase your knowledge of the indoor ball, what makes it different to an outdoor ball and what you should be looking for when shopping around for one.